gabetrix/gabetrix/README.md

 # Hello there!
 I'm Gabe

-Just a tech guy interest in MLOps and Cloud Architecture, messing with all tools and languages I find interesting
+Just a tech guy interest in MLOps and Platform Engineering, messing with all tools and languages I find interesting

 ## Professional info